kyuma-git/HackerNewsApp2023/README.md

 nothing to write?

 ## Architecture
-HackerNewsApp2023 project is implemented using Model-View-ViewModel (MVVM) architecture pattern.
-(More about MVVM - https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm)
+HackerNewsApp2023 project is implemented using Model-View-ViewModel (MVVM) architecture pattern.([Microsoft reference](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm))

 - Model is responsible for the data and business logic
 - View is responsible for the presentation layer.
 This components display the data and captures users input.